-- What happens when the wedding is postponed after the contract was signed?
+- What happens when the wedding is postponed after the contract is signed?

-- What if the wedding is called off permanently?
+- What if the marriage is called off permanently?

 In such cases, to be sure, the couple may want to ratify their agreement in writing to revive it and ensure enforceability.
 If the wedding is called off permanently, the prenup is unenforceable.

-A similar agreement is known as post-nuptial agreements (or post-marital contracts), which handles identical issues between couples after they are married.
+A similar agreement is known as post-nuptial agreements (or post-marital contracts), which handles identical issues between couples after marriage.
 A post-nuptial agreement has its origins in a prenuptial agreement.

 Prenuptial Agreements are Not a New Invention

 Prenuptial agreements are not a new legal invention.
 Marriage contracts have been around for centuries.
 However, in the United States, most of the courts in this country held that "contracts intended to facilitate or promote the procurement of a divorce will be declared illegal as contrary to public policy."
-That perspective began to change with the Florida Supreme Court's landmark decision in Mr. and Mrs. Posner's divorce Posner, 233 So2d 381 (Fla.
-1970).
+With the Florida Supreme Court's landmark decision in Mr. and Mrs. Posner's divorce, Posner, 233 So2d 381 (Fla.
+1970), that perspective began to change.

 The Posner court held the opposite was true.
 That antenuptial agreements (or prenups) promote the public policy of encouraging marriage.
 Prenuptial agreements do this by:

-- settling property and alimony issues prior to a wedding taking place.
+- settling property and alimony issues before a wedding taking place.

 - In many cases where there is wealth disparity between the couples